LK (Carolina Carol Bela): DJ Marky version

 After a tour in Brazil, DJ Marky returned to the United Kingdom to find himself inundated with requests to play "It's the Way", a title based on what Stamina MC had been freestyling over the record.
 Not knowing what they meant, he wondered whether they meant DJ Tactix's 1994 jungle track of the same name; after finding that crowds were singing Stamina MC's lyrics at performances, Stamina MC was brought into the studio to record an official vocal.
 This version was playlisted by BBC Radio 1, charted at No. 17 on the UK Singles Chart, and was performed on Top of the Pops.
 The track was played in the United States, which caught the attention of Jorge Ben's son Gabriel; the question of paying royalties for sampling "Carolina Carol Bela" was resolved when Toquinho approved of the sample.

-The track has been described as "seminal" by NME.
+After the overwhelming success of both versions of "LK", Marcus Intalex and ST Files have since been regretful of their decision to pass on "LK".
+According to ST Files, "Marky sent us 'LK'.
+I thought it was amazing, but we were a bit scared of it.
+I went to something afterwards where Bryan Gee played it, and it was massive.
+It was a bit too late then for us.
+Sometimes you should trust your instinct.
+Maybe it was too 'happy'."

+A remix by Marcus Intalex and ST Files was later released due to DJ Marky wanting to give friendly payback towards the duo for not signing "LK" to Soul:R.